spitfire55/spitfire55.github.io/_posts/2018-02-18-How-to-Setup-a-Home-Lab-in-Virtualbox.md

 ---
 layout: post
-title: "How to Setup a Home Lab for Cyber Security and Software Development Projects in Virtualbox"
+title: "How to Setup a Home Lab in Virtualbox"
-description: Learn how to use Virtualbox to create your own hacking or development environment without affecting your primary OS
+description: Learn how to use Virtualbox to create your own cybersecurity or development environment without affecting your primary OS
 ---

 ## Introduction